Rhetos/JsonCommands/Readme.md

 ### General rules

-1. Any POST request should contain a header: `Content-Type: application/json; charset=utf-8`
+Any POST request should contain a header: `Content-Type: application/json; charset=utf-8`

 Examples in this article will assume that your application's base URI is `https://localhost:5000`.

-Response:

-* The response status code will indicate the success of the request:
-  * 200 - OK,
-  * 4xx - client error (incorrect data or request format, authentication or authorization error),
-  * 500 - internal server error.
-* In case of an error, the response body will contain more information on the error.
-It is a JSON object with properties:
-  * UserMessage - a message to be displayed to the user.
-  * SystemMessage - additional error metadata for better client UX (for example, a property that caused an error).

-Following are URI templates for the web methods.

 ### Writing data